-“People would always ask me what kind of Jew I was.
+“People always ask me what kind of Jew I am.
 Orthodox?
 Conservative?
 Reform?
-I always said, ‘I’m just a Mizrahi Jew, and that’s good enough.’
+I always say, ‘I’m just a Mizrahi Jew, and that’s good enough.’
 My passion for Judaism led me to spend a gap year in Israel before college.

 When it was time for me to return home, I cried.
 I wanted to stay.
 What helped me transition from life in Israel to life on campus was becoming a student leader at CU Boulder Hillel my freshman year of college.
 Hillel gave me a space to do what I